-21.2.8.2 Prevent subdivision and development within the building restriction areas identified on the District Plan maps, in particular:
+- 21.2.8.1 Assess subdivision and development proposals against the applicable District Wide chapters, in particular, the objectives and policies of the Natural Hazards and Landscape chapters. - 21.2.8.2 Prevent subdivision and development within the building restriction areas identified on the District Plan maps, in particular: - a.

-- a.
 In the Glenorchy area, protect the heritage value of the visually sensitive Bible Face landform from building and development and to maintain the rural backdrop that the Bible Face provides to the Glenorchy Township. - b.
-In Ferry Hill, within the building line restriction identified on the planning maps. - 21.2.9 Objective Ensure commercial A range of activities are undertaken that rely on a rural location on the basis they do not degrade landscape values, rural amenity, or impinge on farming permitted and established activities.
+In Ferry Hill, within the building line restriction identified on the planning maps.

+21.2.9 Objective - Ensure commercial activities do not degrade landscape values, rural amenity, or impinge on farming activities.

-- 21.2.9.1 Commercial activities in the Rural Zone should have a genuine link with the rural land and-uater-resource, farming, horticulture or viticulture activities, or recreation activities associated with resources located within the Rural Zone. - 21.2.9.2 Avoid Provide for the establishment of commercial, retail and industrial activities only where theyse would degrade protect, maintain or enhance rural quality or character, amenity values and landscape values. - 21.2.9.3 Encourage forestry to be consistent with topography and vegetation patterns, to locate outside of the Outstanding Natural Features and Landscapes, significant natural areas and ensure forestry does not degrade the landscape character or visual amenity values of the Rural Landscape. - 21.2.9.4 Ensure forestry harvesting avoids adverse effects with regards to siltation and erosion and sites are rehabilitated to minimise runoff, erosion and effects on landscape values. - 21.2.9.5 Limit exotic forestry to species that do not have any potential to spread and naturalise. - 21.2.9.6 Ensure traffic from commercial activities does not diminish rural amenity or affect the safe and efficient operation of the roading and trail network, or access to public places. - 21.2.9.7 Provide for a range of activities that support the vitality, use and enjoyment of the Queenstown Trail and Upper Clutha Tracks Trail network on the basis landscape and rural amenity is protected, maintained or enhanced and established activities are not compromised. - 21.2.9.8 Ensure that rural living is located where rural character, amenity and landscape values can be managed to ensure that over domestication of the rural landscape is avoided. - 21.2.10 Objective Recognise t The potential for d Diversification of farmsing and other rural activities that utilises the natural or physical resources of farms and supports the sustainability of farming activities natural and physical resources. - 21.2.10.1 Encourage revenue producing activities that can support the long term sustainability of farmsing and rural areas of in the district. - 21.2.10.3 Recognise Have regard to that the establishment of complementary activities such as tourism, commercial recreation or visitor accommodation located within farms where these may enable landscape values and indigenous biodiversity to be sustained in the longer term.
+- 21.2.9.1 Commercial activities in the Rural Zone should have a genuine link with the rural land resource, farming, horticulture or viticulture activities, or recreation activities associated with resources located within the Rural Zone. - 21.2.9.2 Avoid the establishment of commercial, retail and industrial activities where they would degrade rural quality or character, amenity values and landscape values. - 21.2.9.3 Encourage forestry to be consistent with topography and vegetation patterns, to locate outside of the Outstanding Natural Features and Landscapes, and ensure forestry does not degrade the landscape character or visual amenity values of the Rural Landscape. - 21.2.9.4 Ensure forestry harvesting avoids adverse effects with regards to siltation and erosion and sites are rehabilitated to minimise runoff, erosion and effects on landscape values. - Limit forestry to species that do not have any potential to spread and naturalise. - Ensure traffic from commercial activities does not diminish rural amenity or affect the safe and efficient operation of the roading and trail network, or access to public places.

+21.2.10 Objective - Recognise the potential for diversification of farms that utilises the natural or physical resources of farms and supports the sustainability of farming activities.

+- 21.2.10.1 Encourage revenue producing activities that can support the long term sustainability of farms in the district. - 21.2.10.2 Ensure that revenue producing activities utilise natural and physical resources (including buildings) in a way that maintains and enhances landscape quality, character, rural amenity, and natural values. - 21.2.10.3 Recognise that the establishment of complementary activities such as commercial recreation or visitor accommodation located within farms may enable landscape values to be sustained in the longer term.
 Such positive effects should be taken into account in the assessment of any resource consent applications.